 For a complete list of location codes and tax rates, see our Local Sales and Use Tax Rates and Changes flyer.

 One Non-Itemized Charge or Separately Itemized Charges – For sales tax purposes, when a guided hunting or fishing trip is sold in a package deal that just includes prepared meals, and/or lodging accommodations, it doesn't matter whether the deal is for one non-itemized price or if the charges for the prepared meals and the lodging are separately stated.
-Retail sales tax applies on the total of the charges.
+Sales tax applies on the total of the charges.
 The seller is also subject to retailing B&O tax on the gross income.

 Example 1 – Jerry’s Fishing Excursions offers a package deal that includes two days of guided fishing, overnight lodging accommodations, and two prepared meals per day for one non-itemized charge of $500.

-In this case, Jerry’s must collect retail sales tax on the $500 charge and would owe B&O tax on the same amount under the retailing classification.
+In this case, Jerry’s must collect sales tax on the $500 charge and would owe B&O tax on the same amount under the retailing classification.

 Example 2 – Assume the same facts, except that the charges are separately itemized for the purchaser.

-In this case, retail sales tax would be due on all of the itemized charges since each of these charges are individually subject to sales tax.
+In this case, sales tax would be due on all of the itemized charges since each of these charges are individually subject to sales tax.

 The separate charge for lodging would also be subject to any local lodging tax/fees that may be applicable to that location.
 See the Lodging Industry Guide for additional information or contact the Department.

-However, if there are separately itemized charges for distinct products or services that are not subject to retail sales tax, then retail sales tax does not apply to the itemized charges for those nontaxable products or services.
+However, if there are separately itemized charges for distinct products or services that are not subject to sales tax, then sales tax does not apply to the itemized charges for those nontaxable products or services.

 Sales tax is due on all equipment used in providing your guide services